Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/packaging_python_slides.md

 ## Important takeaways

-Packaging involves two central work packages:
+Packaging of Python code involves two central work packages:

-- Creation of a standardized folder structure to convert a raw code into a project.
+- Creation of a standardized folder structure to convert a raw Python code into a project.
 - Creating and uploading distribution archives to a packaging index.

 We saw the process of packaging and uploading to PyPI.